opendatalab/MLLM-DataEngine/README.md

 **2. Prepare the pretrained Vicuna weights**

-The current version of MLLM-DataEngine is built on the v0 version of Vicuna-13B.
+The current version of MLLM-DataEngine is built on the v0 version of Vicuna.
 Please refer to our instruction [here](PrepareVicuna.md) to prepare the Vicuna weights.
 The final weights would be in a single folder in a structure similar to the following: